lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/Readme.md

 In tutorial Steps 2 and 3 we will walkthrough the code that specifically integrates each of the models used in the application.

-More details on the Inference Engine can be found in the "Integrating Inference Engine into Your Application" section of the Inference Engine Development Guide [https://software.intel.com/inference-engine-devguide](https://software.intel.com/inference-engine-devguide)
+More details on the Inference Engine can be found in the "Integrate the Inference Engine New Request API with Your Application" section of the [Inference Engine Development Guide](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_Deep_Learning_Inference_Engine_DevGuide.html).

-and the Inference Engine API documentation located at: /opt/intel/computer_vision_sdk/deployment_tools/documentation/docs/IntegrateIEInAppNewAPI.html

 #### Setting Up Command Line to Use the Intel® Distribution of OpenVINO™ Toolkit Executables and Libraries